 Also, Apple is really pushing boundaries when it comes to experimenting with augmented reality, and the camera is going to play a key role in that.
 Recognising objects?
 Yeah, it can do that.
 Being able to help users navigate their way around cities by superimposing directions through the camera?
 It does that, too.
 Oh, and if you need to work some facial manipulation magic on your pics, this phone is the one for you…

 To find out the latest on how Apple is playing around with AR, be sure to check out what iOS 11 is bringing to a phone and iPad near you.

-With the iPhone being 10 years old this year, we weren’t surprised that Apple have celebrated by bringing out the iPhone X (pronounced as iPhone 10).
+With the iPhone turning 10, we weren’t surprised that Apple celebrated by bringing out the iPhone X (pronounced as iPhone 10).
 Tim Cook announced that this phone was going to “set the path for technology for the next decade” and that it was the “biggest leap forward since the original iPhone.”

 iPhone X new design